cookie1170/input-wrapper/README.md

     2. Generated Name - The name for the C# class generated from the input actions asset
     3. Generated Namespace - The namespace for the C# class generated from the input actions asset
     4. Asset - The input actions asset itself

+# Input remapping:

+1. Add the `RebindingUI_Action` component to a game object
+2. Assign all the references in the inspector
+3. Assign the correct input action and label

+# Input display:

+1. Add the `ActionDisplay` component to a game object
+2. Assign the `TMP_Text` reference to the target text object
+3. Assign references to all the actions, in the same order as they are in the text
+4. Any {0}, {1}, (...) (the same as string.Format()) in the text are replaced with their corresponding action's key, matching the user's keyboard layout